Julian Fellowes: Charity and activism

+Personal life

+Marriage and family

-On 28 April 1990, Fellowes married Emma Joy Kitchener (born 1963), daughter of The Hon.
-Charles Kitchener (1920–1982) and a lady-in-waiting to Princess Michael of Kent.
-She is also a great-great-niece of Herbert, 1st Earl Kitchener.
+On 28 April 1990, Fellowes married Emma Joy Kitchener (born 1963), daughter of Charles Kitchener (1920–1982) and a lady-in-waiting to Princess Michael of Kent.
+She is also a great-grandniece of Herbert, 1st Earl Kitchener.
 He proposed to her only 20 minutes after meeting her at a party, "having spent 19 minutes getting up the nerve".
 On 15 October 1998 the Fellowes family changed its surname from Fellowes to Kitchener-Fellowes.

-Fellowes publicly expressed his dissatisfaction that the proposals to change the rules of royal succession were not extended to hereditary peerages, which had they been would have allowed his wife to succeed her uncle as Countess Kitchener in her own right.
+Fellowes publicly expressed his dissatisfaction that the proposals to change the rules of royal succession were not extended to hereditary peerages; this would have allowed his wife to succeed her uncle as Countess Kitchener in her own right.
 He said: "I find it ridiculous that, in 2011, a perfectly sentient adult woman has no rights of inheritance whatsoever when it comes to a hereditary title."
-Instead, the title became extinct on her uncle's death because there were no male heirs.
+Instead, the title became extinct on her uncle's death because there were no male heirs, as he was unmarried.

-On 9 May 2012, the Queen issued a Royal Warrant of Precedence granting Lady Fellowes the same rank and style as the daughter of an earl, as would have been due to her if her late father had survived his brother and therefore succeeded to the earldom.

-Fellowes and his wife have one son, the Honourable Peregrine Charles Morant Kitchener-Fellowes (born 1991).
+On 9 May 2012, Queen Elizabeth II issued a royal warrant of precedence granting Lady Fellowes the same rank and style as the daughter of an earl, as would have been due to her if her late father had survived his brother and therefore succeeded to the earldom.
+Fellowes and his wife have one son, Peregrine Charles Morant Kitchener-Fellowes (born 1991).

-Lord Fellowes was appointed a Deputy Lieutenant of Dorset in 2009.
-He is also Lord of the manor of Tattershall in Lincolnshire and president of the Society of Dorset Men.
+Fellowes was appointed a deputy lieutenant of Dorset in 2009.
+He is also lord of the manor of Tattershall in Lincolnshire, and president of the Society of Dorset Men.
 Their main family home is in Dorset.

 His wife was story editor for Downton Abbey and works with charities, including the Nursing Memorial Appeal.